Prepackaged, Prearranged, Traditional Chapter 11, Going-Concern Sales, and Chapter 7

 • A going-concern asset sale is faster than a plan of reorganization.
 It skips disclosure statement approval, voting, and confirmation.
 It transfers assets to the buyer "free and clear" while leaving creditor claims with the bankruptcy estate (typically resolved later through a plan or distribution).

 • The stalking horse gets a break-up fee.
-If a competing bidder ultimately wins the auction, the stalking horse is paid a fee (typically 2-3% of the purchase price) plus reimbursement of out-of-pocket expenses.
+If a competing bidder ultimately wins the auction, the stalking horse is paid a customary break-up fee plus reimbursement of out-of-pocket expenses.
 The fee compensates for setting the floor price and bearing the risk of the going-concern sale process.

 • "Free and clear" does NOT mean creditor claims vanish.
 The liens come off the assets being sold, but the underlying claims attach to the proceeds and are dealt with in the bankruptcy estate.